Javascript vs. Typescript: Which is Better?

 Complexity

 Typescript is a superset of Javascript; it has additional features that solve the problems a user faces in Javascript.
-Like, here, errors can detect and correct at the compile time itself, unlike Java, which does it during run-time since it is an interpretation of language.
+Like here, errors can be detected and corrected at the compile time itself, unlike Java, which does it during run-time since it is an interpretation of language.

 Annotations